• Skip to primary navigation

 Yum

-These tasty protein packed energy balls taste like a tasty dessert but are sweetened naturally with dates and have 6 grams of protein each.
+These tasty protein packed energy balls taste like a dessert but are sweetened naturally with dates and made filling with protein powder.

 Energy balls are a great way to stave off hunger between meals.
 These particular energy balls are sugary and sweet, thanks to medjool dates, so they also work as a tasty dessert alternative instead of cookies or chocolate or whatever else you’re craving.